jeffvella/EntitasGenerics/README.md

         }
     }

-registering via the context delivers a typed entity instead of IEntity (which might be useful in the case that you have added extra functionality to the dervied type).
+registering via the context delivers your concrete implementation to the event handler instead of IEntity (which might be useful in the case that you have added extra functionality).

     public class UnityView : MonoBehaviour, IView<GameEntity>
     {